DBRepo-Project/dbrepo-docs/docs/api/rest.md

 Update table

 - Description
 Updates a table in the database with id.
-Requires role `update-table`.
+Requires role `update-table` or `system`.

 - Security
 bearerAuth